How Often Should You Get Your Teeth Cleaned?

-We all know that brushing and flossing at home is crucial for keeping our teeth and gums healthy.
+Dentists know that brushing and flossing at home is crucial for keeping teeth and gums healthy.
 However, even with diligent oral hygiene habits, plaque and tartar can still accumulate over time.
-That’s where regular professional cleanings at Canyon Country Dental Care come in!
+That’s when regular professional cleanings come in!
 Getting your teeth cleaned at the dentist is essential to maintaining a bright, healthy smile for life.
 But how often should you really go in for a cleaning?
 The answer may surprise you.

-Most dental professionals, including our Canyon Country, CA, dentist, recommend cleaning your teeth professionally every 6 months.
+Most dental professionals recommend cleaning your teeth professionally every six months.
 Twice-yearly cleanings are considered the standard for most adults with generally good oral health.

-During a professional cleaning, our dental hygienist will use specialized tools to gently remove any hardened plaque and tartar buildup from your teeth and just below the gum line.
+During a professional cleaning, the dental hygienist will use specialized tools to gently remove any hardened plaque and tartar buildup from your teeth and just below the gum line.
 This thorough cleaning gets rid of the crud that daily brushing and flossing simply can’t tackle on its own.
-We’ll also polish your teeth to remove surface stains and maximize that fresh, squeaky-clean feeling!
+Your dentist will also polish your teeth to remove surface stains and maximize that fresh, squeaky-clean feeling!

 Why More Frequent Cleanings May Be Recommended

-While every 6 months is the standard recommendation, every patient has a different risk profile.
-Depending on your individual oral health status, we may advise you to come in for cleanings more frequently – anywhere from every 3-4 months instead of every 6.
-Here are a few reasons why we might suggest more frequent visits:
+While every six months is the standard recommendation, every patient has a different risk profile.
+Depending on your individual oral health status, dentists may advise you to come in for cleanings more frequently – anywhere from every three and four months instead of every six.
+Here are a few reasons why dentists might suggest more frequent visits:

 • You have gum disease: If you’ve been diagnosed and treated for any form of gum (periodontal) disease, more frequent cleanings become vital.
 Gum disease is a chronic bacterial infection, and those bacteria produce plaque rapidly, affecting your oral health and having severe health consequences.
-Having us remove hardened plaque and tartar every 3 months gives you a crucial head start in controlling the disease’s progression.
+Removing hardened plaque and tartar every three months gives you a crucial head start in controlling the disease’s progression.

 • You tend to build up tartar quickly: Some people are simply more prone to developing heavy plaque and tartar buildup than others, even with good home care habits.
 Tartar buildup puts you at higher risk for tooth decay and gum disease.
 More frequent cleaning appointments help keep that tartar under control.